fedidcg/LightweightFedCM/README.md

   identity: {providers: {origin: "https://login.idp.net"}}});
 ```

-To use cross site cookies, if the credential has been gotten by the RP in the past, then we can delegate to the Storage Access API to use this as a trust signal to prevent a permission dialog.
+To use cross site cookies, if the credential can be silently accessed by the RP, then a browser may decide there is no additional privacy loss associated with access to unpartitioned state and choose to automatically grant access to Storage Access requests, as [proposed already for FedCM](https://github.com/explainers-by-googlers/storage-access-for-fedcm).

 ```js
 // Inside of an idp.net iframe